 A CD loan is a type of personal loan that uses your certificate of deposit to secure the loan funds.
 With the certificate of deposit acting as the collateral for the loan, lenders normally offer better APRs, because even if the borrower defaults on a CD loan, the lender can recoup its losses by way of the CD.
-However, it’s important to understand that when you back a loan with a CD, you risk losing that certificate should you fail to make payments.
+However, when you back a loan with a CD, you risk losing that certificate should you fail to make payments.

-Some type of collateral typically backs a secured loan.
+Secured loans are backed by some form of collateral.
 For example, if you take out a mortgage to buy a new house, the house serves as collateral.
-Car loans work the same way; the automobile for which you obtain a loan becomes the collateral to secure the debt.
+Car loans work the same way.
+The automobile for which you obtain a loan becomes the collateral to secure the debt.
 When a borrower defaults on a secured loan, the lender can seize the collateral to cover the outstanding debt, which is why secured loans pose lower risks for banks and credit unions.

 Pros and cons of a CD loan

-CD-secured loans aren’t right for everyone.
+CD-secured loans might be a good idea for some, but they aren’t right for everyone.
 Here are some of their biggest benefits and drawbacks.

 Pros of CD loans

-- When you apply for a CD loan with a bank or credit union that holds your CD, you can often get loan approval quickly, sometimes within hours, and receive funds within a day or two.
+- Easy application process: When you apply for a CD loan with a bank or credit union that holds your CD, you can often get loan approval quickly, sometimes within hours, and receive funds within a day or two.

-- Your CD continues to earn interest throughout the life of the loan.
+- Continued growth: Your CD continues to earn interest throughout the life of the loan.

-- Banks and credit unions usually offer generous terms, sometimes allowing you to repay funds for up to 10 years.
+- Long repayment terms: Banks and credit unions usually offer generous terms, sometimes allowing you to repay funds for up to 10 years.

-- Borrowers with poor credit often qualify for CD-secured loans.
+- Good for those with bad credit: Borrowers with poor credit often qualify for CD-secured loans.

 Cons of CD loans

-- Not all banks and credit unions offer CD-secured loans.
+- Not widely available: Not all banks and credit unions offer CD-secured loans.

-- Typically, you must already have a CD to qualify.
+- Need a CD: Typically, you must already have a CD to qualify for a CD loan.

-- Lenders may require an origination fee or prepayment fee for paying off the loan before the end of the term.
+- Some fees could apply: Lenders may require an origination fee or prepayment fee for paying off the loan before the end of the term.

-- You cannot cash out your CD until after you’ve paid off the loan.
+- Cash-out setbacks: You cannot cash out your CD until after you’ve paid off the loan.